thunderbird/developer-docs/thunderbird-development/codebase-overview.md

 **common**
 An assortment of code we've uplifted from mozilla-central as it was removed from there.

-**editor**
-UI for the Compose window and the Composer part of SeaMonkey.
-Not used in Thunderbird.

 **ldap**
 The LDAP C SDK.
 Used for communicating with LDAP servers.